alexvogel/traffic-sign-classification/writeup.md

 #### 2. Augmentation, Training, Validation and Testing Data.

-I used the training, validation and test data as it was provided by udacity
+I used the training, validation and test data as it was provided.

 * The size of training set is 34799
 * The size of validation set is 4410
 * The size of test set is 12630

-to increase the number of training data, to balance out the vastly uneven distribution of sign types in the training data I generated additional data from the existent images.
+to increase the number of training data and to balance out the vastly uneven distribution of sign types in the training data, I generated additional data from the existent images.

 I generated new data (especially for the signs with low occurance) by
 * rotation by -1, -2, 1, and 2 degrees around the center of the images